-5.10.3 Is it mandatory to have a configuration file?
+5.10.3 Is the Pelican settings file mandatory?

 Configuration files are optional and are just an easy way to configure Pelican.
 For basic operations, it's possible to specify options while invoking Pelican via the command line.
-See pelican --help for more information.
+See pelican-help for more information.

-5.10.4 Changes to the setting file take no effect
+5.10.4 Changes to the settings file take no effect

 When experimenting with different settings (especially the metadata ones) caching may interfere and the changes may not be visible.
-In such cases disable caching with LOAD_CONTENT_CACHE = False or use the --ignore-cache command-line switch.
+In such cases, ensure that caching is disabled via LOAD_CONTENT_CACHE = False or use the --ignore-cache command-line switch.